srikar298c/Authentication/README.md

 * In each level different tech-stack is used to do the process
 * the complexity can be calculated as increase in tech stack at each level
 * Also following standard practices to build authentication
+* at last stage database and a orm is used